kittykatattack/sitar/book.markdown

 You'll find thousands of sitar related videos on YouTube.
 Here are some of the best to help get you started.

 *   Concert for Bangladesh: Ravi Shankar (sitar), Ali Akbar Khan (sarod), Allah Rakha (tabla).
-This video is regularly deleted from YouTube, but try and do a web search for it and you might find it.
-The famous performance at the Concert for Bangladesh it's amazing.
+This video is regularly deleted from YouTube, but try and do a web search for it and you might find it - it's amazing.
 *   [Introduction to the sitar and Indian music](https://www.youtube.com/watch?v=X0fSUOiar0k).
 A documentary featuring Ravi Shankar explaining the sitar and the basics of Indian music.
 *   [That Which Colors the Mind](https://www.youtube.com/watch?v=mYa1dtqoyaE).
 Steven Baigal's work-in-progress documentary about sitarist Nikhil Banerjee.
 *   [Anoushka Shankar profile](http://www.youtube.com/watch?v=Pg8pxoNxIuQ).
 A short documentary about sitarist Anoushka Shankar.